 The health benefits of Mexico's hot springs and hot pools are well-documented.
 My own experiences are that soaking brings the arthritis in my knees to its knees.

 My psoriasis goes into remission after one day at specific thermal springs in Mexico.
 I know people whose general health and well-being benefit with a stay at many of them.
 An insomniac who traveled with me hadn't slept a full night in ten years went to the land of Nod each night she stayed at one Mexican hot spring - year after year.

-Many Mexican hot springs are commercial enterprises, called balnearios.
+Most Mexican hot springs are commercial enterprises, called balnearios.
 You have to be specific when asking locals about hot springs.
 To Mexicans, a balneario doesn't have to have hot water.
 It is a generic term for a bathing place.
-To find a hot spring, ask for un lugar con aguas termales (thermal waters).
+To find a hot spring, ask for un lugar con aguas termales (a place with thermal waters).
 You might still get a wrong answer, but you have a better than 50-50 chance of finding a hot spring for a soak.
 Also, upper-class Mexicans do not frequent Mexican hot springs.
 So if you ask one of them about a balneario, they are more likely to refer you to a spa.

 "Mexico" Mike's roadlogs (mile-by-mile guides) cover you like a warm security blanket.
 First time?
 Don't know where to go?
 Get a Mikey Trip-Plan.
 His directions are real landmarks, not GPS gibberish.
 He'll tell you what to avoid & what not to miss.
 Whether you want to get where you're going or want to stop and smell the roses, Mikey's got you covered.

 Have no fear.
 Mighty Mikey's on the job to get you there.

 Sulfur hot springs are especially efficacious in treating psoriasis.
 The higher radioactivity is an important component of the healing properties.
 I've read the same anecdotal evidence in books and articles, written by people with letters after their names who are smarter than I.